GoInterject/GoInterject.github.io/wIndex/QuickTools-Hyperlink.md

 ### Reset Hyperlink Targets for Selection

-Sets the scope to the current sheet for hyperlinks in the current cell or all selected cells.
+Sets the scope for hyperlinks to the sheet they are contained in for all hyperlinks in the current cell or all selected cells.

+When you paste a hyperlink into another sheet, Excel retains the scope for that hyperlink so it is not set to the sheet you are pasting it into.
+To demonstrate this, follow these steps:

 **Step 1:** First select a hyperlink in the current sheet: